berto/berto.com/README.md

 - [Map of Porto](/porto/).
 Map of Porto and historic names.
 (PT)
 - [Portuguese food](/portuguese-food/) and [Family recipes](/family-recipes/).
 (PT)
 - [Case Logic](/music/caselogic.md).
 How local teenagers got their music in the 80s.
 (PT)
 - [In Search of Lost Time](/library/marcel-proust-in-search-of-lost-time.md).
-Summaries of the book.
+Summary of the books.
 (PT)
 - [Gadgets](docs/crush-index.html)
 - [Predictions & wants](docs/predictions-and-wants.md)
 - [Plastic Life](https://plasticlife.puter.site/).
 My life so far, one plastic card at a time.